ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 - Receiver is OFF.
 Check whether the LED on the receiver is lit, indicating it's powered and in working state.
 - The UART has hardware inversion.
 Make sure that the UART you've connected the receiver to is not an SBUS UART that's usually have hardware inversion (most common among F4 Flight Controllers).
 There are Flight controllers that require you bridge a pair of pads to enable or disable the Hardware inversion of an Rx pad.
 You can simply try a different UART.
 - The LED on the receiver is SOLID, while radio is off, could only mean that the Rx pad in the FC is being pulled LOW, putting the ESP-based receiver (EPs, ES900Rx, etc.) into Bootloader mode unintentionally, which will hinder normal passthrough operations.
 Feel free to try a different UART.

+### Failed to connect to ESP8266: Timed out waiting for packet header.

+This can be due to several things:

+- Receiver is wired incorrectly.
+Please check if the Rx and Tx wires isn't swapped and connected Rx to Rx and Tx to Tx on the FC.
+Revisit the FC preparation page [here](../../quick-start/rx-fcprep/).
+- The receiver's "boot" pads aren't bridged (or the button wasn't pressed and held during power up) for passthrough flashing.
+This is required for Passthrough flashing if the receiver is fresh from the packet and has a firmware version before 1.0.0-RC6.
+- The receiver uart is putting it in Bootloader mode and is interfering with passthrough flashing.
+Move it into another UART.

+You can also attempt the update the via UART using an FTDI Adapter (or a USB to UART Bridge).

+Please see the Flashing guide for your particular receiver using the Sidebar on the Left.

 ### I updated via WiFi but now receiver won't work and has SOLID LED